Scattering Theory of Chiral Edge Modes in Topological Magnon Insulators: The model

+We consider a ferromagnet with spin-conservation, ensuring magnons are stable excitations, and assume that any deviation from this condition can be neglected on the time scale of scattering experiments.
+As a toy model, we build a two-dimensional system from exactly solvable one-dimensional XXZ spin chains with tunable magnon-magnon interactions~\cite{Heisenberg1928, Bethe1931,takahashi2005thermodynamics}.
+The individual chains are arranged in the $x$-$y$ plane, aligned parallel in the $x$-direction, and labeled according to their equidistant positions along the $y$-axis, see \figc{fig:1}{a}.
+The Hamiltonian for the $y$-th chain is

-The interactions between magnons are controlled by the anisotropy $\Delta$, with magnons behaving as hardcore bosons in the limit $\Delta=0$.
-To induce chiral edge modes, we use the Aharanov-Casher (AC) phase~\cite{Liu2011, Meier2003, Nakata2015, Nakata2017AFM, Aharonov1984, Mook2018duality}: an electric field gradient causes a $y$-dependent phase $\varphi_{y} \propto \int_{(x, y)}^{(x+1, y)} \mathrm{d}\vec{x} \cdot (\vec{E} \wedge \hat{e}_{z}) \equiv y \delta\varphi$ for the intra-chain hopping.
-We measure energy scales in units of the intra-wire hopping and hence set $J_x=1$.
-The Hilbert space for \eq{eq:Hamiltonian-Chain} contains sectors with a definite number of magnons, and the single magnon spectrum is obtained by Fourier transformation.
-In the absence of any interchain coupling, the phase $\varphi_y$ is equivalent to different gauges of lattice momenta, thus resulting in a global shift of the one-magnon bands $k\to k+\varphi_y$, see \figc{fig:2}{a} (gray lines). \\
+The magnons' interactions are controlled by the anisotropy $\Delta$, with magnons behaving as hardcore bosons in the limit $\Delta=0$.
+Next we stabilize a magnetically ordered state along the $z$-direction for all $\Delta$ via an external magnetic field.
+Chiral edge magnons can then be induced on top of this ordered state via an Aharonov-Casher (AC) phase~\cite{Liu2011, Meier2003, Nakata2017b, Nakata2017AFM, Aharonov1984, Mook2018duality}: an electric field gradient along the $y$-direction causes a chain-dependent phase $\varphi_{y} \propto \int_{(x, y)}^{(x+1, y)} \mathrm{d}\vec{x} \cdot (\vec{E} \wedge \hat{e}_{z}) \equiv y \delta\varphi$ for the intra-chain hopping.
+We measure energy scales in units of the intra-wire hopping and set $J_x\!=\!1$.
+The eigenstates of \eq{eq:Hamiltonian-Chain} have a definite number of magnons.
+In the absence of interchain coupling, the phase $\varphi_y$ is equivalent to different gauges of lattice momenta, resulting in a global shift of the one-magnon bands $k\to k+\varphi_y$, see \figc{fig:2}{a} (gray lines).